How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Can VidNotes handle documentaries with multiple languages?

 Yes.
 VidNotes supports over 30 languages and can transcribe content regardless of the language spoken.
-For documentaries that switch between languages, the AI adapts to transcribe each language as it appears.
+For documentaries that switch between languages, the AI adapts to transcribe each language as it shows up.

 How do I cite a documentary transcript in an academic paper?